-if you need our help, please follow these steps:
+If you need our help, please follow the steps below.

 We accept clients in two ways: if they are staying at a GTA-area Violence Against Women shelter, or if they are referred by a third party to our program.
 Please note that we only communicate via email.
 Therefore please ONLY use an email address that your abuser does not have access to.
 If your abuser does have access to your email, please have your caseworker or Third Party Referee provide their email address so we can communicate safely.